lbryio/lbry.com/content/news/181-the-LBRY-economy.md

 LBRY lets fans fund their favorite creators rather than advertisers (who couldn't care less about the content).
 It does so in two ways: bidding for channels/URLs, and enabling micropayments.

 Currently if you want to own a URL like internet.com you'd have to buy it for a high price considering somebody already owns it, and the owner of the domain could decide not to sell it.
-On LBRY, you can actually outbid 'lbry://internet' by staking more credits than the person claiming that URL.
+On LBRY, you can actually outbid 'lbry://internet' by staking more Credits than the person claiming that URL.

 Although it's true that a bad actor could post unrelated content by scooping popular claims, they are limited by the amount of resources they can stake and have to wait a certain period of time before they're able to take over an already existing claim with a higher bid.
 Since they won't be creating any value, it's unlikely to sustain in the long run.